wp-plugins/yith-woocommerce-catalog-mode/readme.txt

 === YITH WooCommerce Catalog Mode ===

 Contributors: yithemes
-Tags: reviews, woocommerce, products, themes, yit, yith, e-commerce, shop, catalog mode Requires at least: 4.0
+Tags: woocommerce, products, themes, yit, yith, e-commerce, shop, catalog mode, catalogue mode, remove add to cart Requires at least: 4.0
 Tested up to: 4.1.1
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-YITH Woocommerce Catalog Mode allows you to disable shop functions.
+YITH WooCommerce Catalog Mode allows you to disable shop functions.

 == Description ==

-YITH Woocommerce Catalog Mode allows you to disable shop functions and transform your e-commerce into a catalog.
+YITH WooCommerce Catalog Mode allows you to disable shop functions and transform your e-commerce into a catalog.

 Discover all the features of the plugin and install it in your theme: the result will be extremely satisfying.